m2osw/prinbee/doc/LOCKS.md

 ## Counters

-We use locks for our counters so we can offer counters that are not just increments and decrement but a real current number.
+We use locks for our counters so we can offer counters that are not just increments and decrements but a real current number.

 For example, we want to be able to give our users a clean incrementing counter.
 This is really useful in this case.